tau-adl/Auto_Virtual_Tour_Gen/README.md

 	https://krpano.com/download

-### More Details
+## More Details
-A detailed description of the software installation and the code can be found in the project repost Appendix section.
+A detailed description of the software installations and the code can be found in the project report Appendix section.